25 Things I’ve Learned from Living Around The World

 19. I’ve learned that my sons are growing up a lot more “global” than I ever did.
 I am delighted, grateful and scared to death by this.
 It gives you a different perspective as a parent when your children are learn things far more quickly than you and speak a language you haven’t taught them and don’t know.

-20. I’ve learned that helping your children adapt to a new culture — while maintaining some sense of your own — is not easy.
+20. I’ve learned that helping your children adapt to a new culture or repatriate to your “home” country is not easy.
+Once you’ve lived elsewhere, “home” becomes harder to define.

 21. I’ve learned that some of the most powerful moments I’ve experienced in my life are actually those when I was unable to communicate through a shared spoken language.